9 Ways to Make Exercise More Fun

 But you don’t have to join a gym or go for a run if that isn’t your thing.
 Instead, let’s think about what is your thing.
 Maybe it’s trying a new class or revisiting an activity you loved as a kid.
 The idea here is when you love the movement you’re doing, you’ll do it more.

 Even more rewarding?
-With WW’s PersonalPoints™ Program, you’ll earn Points® for activity.
+With WW’s PersonalPoints™ Program, you’ll add Points® for activity.
 (The number of Points depends on the activity as well as your age, height, sex, and weight.)

 Some ideas to get you going, coming right up: